88lex/safire/README.md

 ## CREDITS:
-   Many ideas, some bits of code and inspiration from spazzlo, fionera and generally from l3uddz, ncw and others - all of whose projects are excellent and some of them do some/all of what fire does.
+   Many ideas, some bits of code and inspiration from spazzlo, fionera and generally from l3uddz, ncw and others - all of whose projects are excellent and some of them do some/all of what safire does.
 If I forgot to mention you here let me know.